 Works major and minor of the English renaissance writer Ben Jonson (1572-1637) in full text, with both contemporary and modern spelling.
 Many additional essays and reference material, including a play performance archive.
 From Cambridge University Press.

 Historical publications: 19th Century U.S. Newspapers, and the Times (of London) newspaper 1785-2011.
 (Also available individually.)
-Slavery and Anti-Slavery will become part of this service later this year and must be searched separately.
-Off-campus access is not yet available.
+Slavery and Anti-Slavery will become part of this service later this year and must be searched separately for now.